shiva-banihashem/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model (DOM) is an application programming interface.
+It defines the logical structure of documents and the way a document is accessed and manipulated.

 2. What is an event?

+It is manipulation of HTML contents.
+JavaScript's interaction with HTML is handled through events that occur when the user or the browser manipulates a page

 3. What is an event listener?

+It represents the interfaces responsible to handle events.

 4. Why would we convert a NodeList into an Array?

+To manipulate it’s data.
+Array methods are not available to Nodelists.

 5. What is a component?

+It is a part of larger program which is written in form of functions which makes it reusable.

 ### Git Set up